United Kingdom

 The length of the term of office is not stated in the law

-This applies to 5 other countries: Denmark, Flanders, Italy, The Netherlands, Spain,
+This applies to 5 other countries: Denmark, Wallonia, The Netherlands, Slovenia, Spain,

 100% External members in university governing bodies